GyroSuperintelligence/CGM/docs/Notes/Analysis_4pi_Alignment.md

 Information, energy, and geometry unite through Q_G = 4π.
 Information capacity depends on geometric degrees of freedom.
 Energy represents geometric excitation.
 Geometry itself emerges from the requirement for coherent structure.
 The factor 4π ensures all three maintain mutual consistency.

 This unity suggests that reality is fundamentally information-geometric rather than material.
 What we call matter and energy are geometric patterns maintaining coherence through Q_G = 4π completeness.
-Physical laws then represent the requirements for these patterns to remain coherent through interaction and evolution.
+Physical realitys then represent the requirements for these patterns to remain coherent through interaction and evolution.

 ## 13. Conclusion: The Revelation of a Hidden Foundation